stabelg/jquery-chat/README.md

 afterMessage and afterIq
 ===========

-You can pass functions to save the messages sent and receive by javascript.
+You can pass functions to save the messages sent and received by javascript.

 contactList
 ===========